Working for social justice/social change sounds vague. What do fellows actually do in their site placements?

 What do fellows do for fun?

 All sorts of things!
 Boston in particular is a place full of good eats, drinks, concerts, farmers’ markets, community organizations, bookstores, and more.
 Fellows have been able to connect with all kinds of recreational groups and get involved with activities across the city and state.
 On a typical day off, many fellows enjoy getting a cup of coffee at the newest coffee shop, going on brewery tours, exploring New England through seasonal activities like apple-picking, and strolling among Boston’s many unique neighborhoods and green spaces.
-Lawrence and South Coast, though different from Boston, have their own share of unique cultural activities and restaurants.

 I’m moving across the country and don’t have any family or friends in Massachusetts.
 What kind of support system exists through Life Together?

 The first tangible way that fellows coming from outside of the Boston/MA/New England community get connected to others is through their intentional communities, and most fellows find that their closest sources of support during their fellowship year are their housemates.
-Life Together also provides additional and intentional support for each fellow through many program structures—including individual spiritual direction, house prayer partners.
+Life Together also provides additional and intentional support for each fellow through many program structures—including individual spiritual direction and house prayer partners.
 Spiritual direction is monthly, one-to-one spiritual mentorship, and prayer partners are group mentors that meet with each house weekly and as a community.
 All of these different structures create layers of support for fellows during their year with Life Together.

 How do people practice their spirituality or faith background in their house communities?